kodi-community-addons/script.skin.helper.service/README.md

 The script has a feature to automatically retrieve a thumb/image for a specific search query It will first query TMDB, if that fails Google images and if that fails it will try youtube to get a thumb.
 This might come in handy if you want to provide a thumb for the currently selected show in the PVR channel list for example.
-Note 1: The script will build a cache in the background to prevent to many queries to google/youtube.
+Note 1: The script will build a cache in the background to prevent too many queries to google/youtube.
 Note 2: There is no way to guarantee which aspect ratio the retrieved image has, so use scale or keep as aspect ratio to display the images.

 How to use ?